Cup of Flour

 • Print

-This easy apple pie bars recipe are quick to make with canned apple pie filling and a simple, mouth-watering shortbread crust!
+This easy apple pie bars (canned pie filling) recipe is quick to make with canned apple pie filling and a simple, mouth-watering shortbread crust!
 They're incredibly delicious with warm spices and the perfect dessert for any occasion!

 Apple pie bars scattered on a wooden cutting board.